Convolutional Spiking Neural Networks for Detecting Anticipatory Brain Potentials Using Electroencephalogram: Methods

 where $Y$ is the output of the layer, $\hat{A} = A + I$ is the adjacency matrix of the input graph plus the identity matrix of appropriate shape, $\hat{D} = \sum_{j} \hat{A}_{ij}$ is the degree matrix, $X$ is the layer input tensor, $W$ is the layer weights, and $b$ is the layer matrix.

-Fig. \ref{gcngcs}b shows the second architecture, which is the GCSConv network.
+Figure \ref{gcngcs}b shows the second architecture, which is the GCSConv network.
 This consists of 4 GCS layers, which are GCN layers with an added, trainable skip connection.
 The GCS layer operation is described by:

 where $Y$ is the output of the layer, $D$ is the degree matrix, $A$ is the adjacency matrix, $X$ is the node feature matrix, $W_{1}$ and $W_{2}$ are the two sets of layer weights, and $b$ is the layer bias.